What are your hours for care?

 What does Spanish Immersion really mean?

-We are not a bilingual program- we offer a 100% Spanish immersive environment.
+We are not a bilingual program—we offer a 100% Spanish immersive environment.
 Spanish immersion means that Estrellitas is a setting where children will learn Spanish in the most effective way possible: naturally.
-Through considerations in environment, materials and teacher-child interaction we have designed the program to make Spanish a part of daily life rather than a lesson to be taught.
-Interestingly, this approach fits organically with the Montessori approach--where learning is guided and nurtured rather than instructed.
+We have designed the program to make Spanish a part of daily life rather than a lesson to be taught.
+Interestingly, this approach fits organically with the Montessori approach where learning is guided and nurtured rather than instructed.

 Is your building safe?